 Throughout a three-stage application process CGL examines applicants’ formal, artistic and academic qualifications as well as their English language proficiency.
 1st stage: Applicants register on our website and upload the usual documents, such as a curriculum vitae, a school leaving certificate and work samples.
 For more information please check our Deadlines and Fees.
 International students have to hand in two applications: the registration through our website and via Uni-Assist (see information below) 2nd stage: Applicants are asked to work on a couple of assignments.
 Above all, applicants have to create a concept for a digital game project related to a given topic.
 3rd stage: Finally, selected applicants are invited to a personal interview.

-In order to apply for the M.A. program, applicants must have a bachelor degree or equivalent, as well as a minimum of twelve months experience working in a related field.
+In order to apply for the M.A. program, applicants must have a bachelor degree or equivalent, as well as a minimum of twelve months experience working in a related field that is earned after the applicant has been awarded a bachelor degree or equivalent.
 Free creative projects may also be considered.

 Courses are held in English, therefore applicants must have a good command of the English language.
 English language proficiency will be checked throughout the application procedure.
 A formal certificate is not required.